saxena100parth/Assignment-Solution/README.md

 ## APIs End Points:

 * ### /api/v1/auth/register
-POST Api which is created to register usesr <br>
+POST Api which is use to register usesr.
+It will create user in the database <br>
 use below JSON body for testing <br>
 this will return  JWT token
 <br>